zakerias91/data-futures-valid-entry-scraper/README.md

-# data-futures-valid-entry-scraper
+# HESA Data Futures Valid Entry Scraper
-This package scrapes valid entries from the HESA Data Futures XSD
+This package extracts valid entries from the HESA Data Futures XSD and writes the result to a CSV file.